Time to Buy Beat-Down Chindata Group Holdings Limited (CD) Stock? Here is the INSIGHT

 Raw Stochastic average of Chindata Group Holdings Limited in the period of last 50 days is set at 20.12%.
 The result represents downgrade in oppose to Raw Stochastic average for the period of the last 20 days, recording 42.41%.
 In the last 20 days, the company’s Stochastic %K was 25.59% and its Stochastic %D was recorded 16.13%.

-Considering, the past performance of Chindata Group Holdings Limited, multiple moving trends are noted.
+Now, considering the stocks previous presentation, multiple moving trends are noted.
 Year-to-date Price performance of the company’s stock appears to be encouraging, given the fact the metric is recording -56.64%.
 The shares increased approximately by -5.37% in the 7-day charts and went up by -21.11% in the period of the last 30 days.
 Common stock shares were lifted by -32.14% during last recorded quarter.